 - Can only access the paths in Azure that you want Algorithmia to access

-Update Labels For Data Connections
+Setting Labels For Data Connections

-We create these unique labels because you may want to add multiple connections to the same Azure account and they will each need a unique label for later reference in your algorithm.
+We require these unique labels because you may want to add multiple connections to the same Azure account and they will each need a unique label for later reference in your algorithm.
 The reason you might want to have multiple connections to the same source is so you can set different access permissions to each connection such as read from one file and write to a different folder.

 Setting Path Restrictions for Azure Folder and File Access